mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 TRAITS Armor (+24)
 PROGRAMMING Hunter/Killer

-K’kree vehicles must be large enough to accommodate multiple K’kree, each of whom is of a considerable size.
-The smallest feasible enclosed vehicle carries four K’kree and any less risks panic and madness.
+K'kree vehicles must be large enough to accommodate multiple K'kree, each of whom is of a considerable size.
+The smallest feasible enclosed vehicle carries four K'kree and any less risks panic and madness.
 Similarly, it is not possible to assign a single driver to a vehicle intended to carry passengers or cargo.
 Thus most vehicles are either driven by a semi-autonomous robotic unit similar to that used in weapons carriers or are owned by a family and driven directly by a family member.
-Groups of single-occupant open platforms are used in some areas but as a rule K’kree walk short (by the standards of quadruped grazers) distances or use large transports to move the whole family at once.
+Groups of single-occupant open platforms are used in some areas but as a rule K'kree walk short (by the standards of quadruped grazers) distances or use large transports to move the whole family at once.
 Even splitting a family group between two or more enclosed